Grokzen/redis-py-cluster/README.md

 - 3.3 + hiredis
 - 3.4.1 and higher + hiredis

-Python 3.4.0 do not not work with pubsub because of cause segfault issues.
-If rediscluster is runned on 3.4.0 it will write a error message and exit out.
+Python 3.4.0 do not not work with pubsub because of segfault issues (Same as redis-py has).
+If rediscluster is runned on 3.4.0 it will raise RuntimeError exception and exit.